ACS PUBLICATIONS – FUSION DESIGN SYSTEM

-Fusion is a cross-platform design system created to support the modernization of ACS publishing products.
+Fusion is a cross-platform design system created to support the modernization of ACS Publications products and establish a shared foundation across a fragmented publishing ecosystem.

-At the start of this initiative, there was no existing design system or shared UI foundation across ACS Publications.
-Multiple internal teams and external contractors worked independently, often taking broad creative freedom.
-This resulted in highly fragmented interfaces, inconsistent interaction patterns, and significant usability and maintenance challenges.
-In one documented case, the same basic UI element appeared in 30+ visually and behaviorally different implementations across products.
+At the start of this initiative, there was no unified design system or shared UI foundation across ACS Publications.
+Multiple internal teams and external vendors worked independently, often with broad creative freedom.
+This resulted in fragmented interfaces, inconsistent interaction patterns, duplicated effort, and significant usability and maintenance challenges across products.

-• Create a single, unified design language to replace fragmented and inconsistent UI patterns across publishing products.
+• Create a single, unified design language to replace fragmented and inconsistent UI patterns across ACS Publications products.

-• Eliminate redundant and conflicting component implementations introduced by parallel contractor and team workflows.
+• Reduce duplicated component creation introduced by parallel team and vendor workflows.

 • Improve usability and accessibility consistency for authors, editors, reviewers, and internal users.